azizzahar/Docs/Jitsi Meet Install (Ubuntu 18.04).md

 systemctl restart nginx prosody jicofo jitsi-videobridge2
 ```

-# Setup and configure your firewall
+# Setup and configure your firewall (should be done with Google Cloud's "jitsi-server" firewall rule)
 The following ports need to be open in your firewall, to allow traffic to the Jitsi Meet server:

 - 80 TCP - for SSL certificate verification / renewal with Let's Encrypt